ReactiveCircus/kstreamlined-mobile/build-logic/chameleon/README.md

 }
 ```

-Configure the `snapshotFunction` and `themeVariant` to use in the format where the packages are delimited by `/` and the class names are delimited by `.`:
+Configure the `snapshotFunction` and `themeVariantEnum` to use in the format where the packages are delimited by `/` and the class names are delimited by `.`:

 ```kotlin
 chameleon {